mlaily/liveCoding-LegacyTrain/README.md

 # kata-LegacyTrain
-Kata to show how to refactor a typical legacy code base
+Kata on how to refactor a typical legacy code base.

+Too many projects have layered-based...